dietrichm/dotfiles/README.md

 Run `make list` to list the available packages.

-If you wish to only install specific packages, pass them as additional arguments to make, i.e.: `make ssh git`.
+If you wish to only install specific packages, pass them as additional arguments to make, i.e.: `make kitty git`.

 ### Updating